 There’s no better way to spring clean your craft space than to knit a few stashbusters that will help you use up those precious leftover yarns.
 There are two sure-fire strategies for stashbusting: 1) You could go for small-scale projects like knitted jewelry and baby booties, that use up a small amount of one or two yarns.
 2) You can try stashbusters that are larger and use lots of different yarns at the same time.

 Take a look at some of these stashbusters and get ready to make room for new yarns this spring!

 Photo via Craftsy instructor Clara Parkes

 Magic Ball Cowl

 This is the ultimate in stashbusting.
-Here, Bluprint instructor Clara Parkes combines different types of yarn to create one cohesive cowl that no one would ever guess was a stashbusting project.
+Here, Craftsy instructor Clara Parkes combines different types of yarn to create one cohesive cowl that no one would ever guess was a stashbusting project.

 Pairing yarns like this is a bit of an art, and Clara is an expert at doing it.
 To learn more about her strategies of pairing yarns together and even identifying oddball yarns (What weight is this?!), check out her new Stashbusting class.
 You’ll even get pointers on how to knit this simple cowl.